St. Paul's Community Development Corporation

 Hundreds of community volunteers from the Paterson area prepare and serve meals to shelter clients.

-For more information, contact Yasin Perry
+For more information, contact Natasha McCutchen

-During the intake process, our shelter Case Manager explains our programs to the client and then conducts a comprehensive assessment of the client's immediate needs beyond a night off the street.
+During the intake process, our Shelter Case Manager explains our programs to the client and then conducts a comprehensive assessment of the client's immediate needs beyond a night off the street.
 Our Case Manger and the client will then work together to develop a service plan to address those needs, often involving referrals to programs which address finances, mental health, housing, medical needs, and legal assistance.

 Previous Next